 Purchasing a customer relationship management (CRM) system is like committing to any other big ticket business software.
 Research and preparation are crucial to the successful implementation of the CRM you select.
-This guide walks you through the decision-making process and includes a checklist to help track the steps along the way.
+Our free interactive guide helps organize your decision process and keeps all the details in one place.

-Before you begin the customer relationship management software selection process, take time to review your CRM strategy.
-This is your plan for how you intend to use your CRM software to improve customer service and grow sales.
-If you haven’t already created this plan, set aside some time to review our guide to creating a CRM strategy, which includes a free worksheet to keep you on track.
+Pro tip: Before beginning the CRM software selection process, it’s helpful to create a CRM strategy to make sure the solution you choose helps improve customer service and grow sales.
+If you haven’t already created this plan, set aside some time to review our guide to creating a CRM strategy.

 You can jump-start the thought process of this step by reviewing the features and functionality of CRM solutions to prompt business need suggestions.
 Common CRM features and functions include: